For children and young people

 Nottinghamshire Police

-If you are a victim of child abuse including child exploitation, or worried for the safety or wellbeing of a child, find out different ways you can get in touch online
+If you are a victim of child abuse including child exploitation, or worried for the safety or wellbeing of a child, find out different ways you can get in touch on the Nottinghamshire Police website

 Nottinghamshire Multi Agency Safeguarding Hub

-If you are worried that a child is at risk of abuse, then please follow this link to report your concerns to the Local Authority.
+If you are worried that a child is at risk of abuse, report your concerns to Nottinghamshire County Council on the Multi-Agency Safeguarding Hub (MASH).

 Further information and resources